anhubacek/Netflix-Clone-Proyect/HELLO.md

 # Netflix-Clone-Proyect

 This is an individual project in which I replicate a platform to stream movies and series.
-The technologies used are javascript and React.
+The technologies used are Javascript and React.